peruukki/nhl-score-api/README.md

 ##### `GET` [/api/scores/latest](https://nhl-score-api.herokuapp.com/api/scores/latest)

-Returns an array of the latest round’s games, each game item containing these three fields:
+Returns an object with the date and the scores from the latest round’s games, each game item containing these three fields:

 - `goals` *(array)*
 - `scores` *(object)*